Home » Blog Posts » 15 Epic Things To Do In Tbilisi, Georgia

 Gergeti Trinity Church Georgia

-But if time is short, it is possible to take a long day trip to Kazbegi region.
+But if time is short, it is possible to take a day trip to Kazbegi region.
 To get the most of an organized trip, take the private tour.
 It’s great value!

 Large fresco with multicolored images depicting friendship between Georgia and neighboring country Russia.